-Brandeis Library provides research and instructional support for students, faculty, and staff who're interested in integrating GIS software and geospatial data into their research.
+Brandeis Library provides research and instructional support for students, faculty, and staff who're interested in integrating geographic information systems (GIS), remote sensing, and maps into their research.

 - We can assist you with issues you may experience in regard to finding, evaluating, and preparing data for use in GIS projects.